Natharam/StoryApp/README.md

 # StoryApp

 A MERN stack App to create sotries.
+In this application, user can create, update and delete stories and see another user's stories also.